Wernick Group Statement on Modern Slavery Act

 - Internal Audits – All Group operating companies and their locations go through various audits periodically to ensure their continued full compliance with all Group policies, standards and procedures.
 The Group will assess any instances of non-compliance and take appropriate remedial action as necessary.

-This statement is updated in line with our Financial Year End of 31st December 2018.
-This will be reviewed and updated, as necessary, on an annual basis by the Board of Directors.
+This statement will be reviewed and updated, as necessary, on an annual basis by the Board of Directors.